AsamoahAlbert/motion-keyword-inference-imu/README.md

 # Motion Sensor-Based Keyword Inference (IMU)

+> CNN-based system that infers spoken keywords from IMU vibration data and reveals IoT side-channel privacy risks.

+---

 ## Overview
 This project investigates whether vibration signals captured by motion sensors can be used to infer spoken keywords without directly accessing audio.

 An ADXL345 accelerometer is used to capture vibration data generated during audio playback.
 A 1D Convolutional Neural Network (CNN) is trained to classify these vibration signals into predefined keyword categories.

+## Key Takeaway
-This work explores both **machine learning performance** and **security implications**, particularly the risk of motion sensors acting as unintended side channels in IoT systems.
+This work demonstrates that motion sensors can act as **unintended side channels**, potentially leaking speech-related information.
+While the approach is feasible under controlled conditions, it highlights **significant generalization challenges** and **privacy risks in IoT systems**.

 ---

 ## Objectives
 - Evaluate feasibility of vibration-based keyword inference
 - Compare performance in controlled vs real-world environments
 - Analyze privacy risks from sensor-based side-channel leakage

 ---